raul23/equifax-data-breach/README.rst

      and store the results in output files.
 [DOJ2]_ (*page 10, paragraph 14.n*)

    `:information_source:`

-     Reading the DOJ `indictment`_, you have the impression that the US authorities were somehow able to exactly pinpoint who among the four members of the PLA logged to Equifax's network at a particular time of the day.
+     Reading the DOJ `indictment`_, you have the impression that the US authorities were somehow able to exactly pinpoint who among the four alleged members of the PLA logged to Equifax's network at a particular time of the day.

      However for some other days of the attack, the US investigators lose their special talent to exactly identify who is logging into Equifax's network and instead used the word "conspirator".

    `:information_source:`